joeyslalom/joeyslalom.github.io/travel-agency-2.md

 * For instance, the Lambda "test event" is json.
 This will go to your method as you may expect
 * However, the API Gateway "request body" is also json, but this will become an element named "body" in a large object
 * Also, even though these input and output objects are basic java objects, you may NOT use AutoValue for them, AWS freaks out

+Spring Booty

+* In stark comparison to the dumpster fire that is AWS Lambda and API Gateway (which, in the their defense, I don't know and don't particularly care about) day one of building an app server, I got Spring Boot and added swagger support.
+Ryan setup Jenkins on EC2 and connecting that through github was done.
+* Day 2, I added docker integration.
+BOOOM!